ag-informatics/ag-informatics-course/module3/lab3/README.md

 If you go to the URL: http://127.0.0.1:8000/farmnotes in your browser, you should see message saying "Hello, world!
 You're at the farmnotes index, or 'home' page.".
 Congrats!
 Technically, you've got a working Django web app.

 ## 2. Creating the data model
-> This section is a customized version of [part 2 of this Django tutorial](https://docs.djangoproject.com/en/3.2/intro/tutorial02/).
+> This section is a customized version of [part 2 of this Django tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial02/).

 Now that we have a basic web application, let's create a structure to allow us to store and manage data.
-We'll dig into databases more closely in the next module, but we will cover the python side of data management in this module.

 In Django, a MODEL describes the structure of your data, as well as your database.
 Since models are written in python, we are essentially creating python OBJECTS, or CLASSESS, that Django processes and converts into the database itself.
-This means we don't actually leave python, even though we are in effect creating the model of a datbase.
+This means we don't actually leave python, even though we are in effect creating the model of a database.

 ### Create models to represent Fields and Observations.